 However, for older people who might not have enough time left to reach 35 years’ contributions before State pension age, filling in gaps can be an incredibly valuable exercise.

-Most expats do not pay standard class 1 NICs as they no longer work in the UK.
+Expats do not pay standard class 1 NICs as they no longer work in the UK.

 You can go back up to 6 years to fill in gaps in your NI record.

-4. Stay on top of it!
+5. Stay on top of it!

 Once you have filled in gaps in your NI record and have everything up to date, you have done the hard work – so make sure to stay on top of it moving forwards.

-You can continue to pay class 2 or class 3 voluntary NI contributions on an ongoing basis, which can be done easily via direct debit so that you don’t have to think about it ever again (set and forget).
+You can continue to pay class 2 or 3 voluntary NI contributions on an ongoing basis, which can be done easily via direct debit so that you don’t have to think about it ever again (set and forget).

 As mentioned, under normal rules it is only possible to make up gaps within the last 6 years – after that, the year in question becomes a permanent gap in your NI record.

-However, for a limited period – until 5th April 2025 – you are allowed to make up any gaps from 2006/2007 onwards (a further 10 years!).
+However, for a limited period – until 5th April 2025 – you are allowed to make up any gaps from 2006/2007 onwards.

-As such, there is a unique planning opportunity for anyone with a poor NI record (very common amongst long term expats), especially anyone in their 50s or 60s (who may not build up the full 35 years and qualify for full State Pension otherwise).
+As such, there is a unique planning opportunity for anyone with a poor NI record (very common amongst long-term expats) – especially anyone in their 50s or 60s, who may not build up the full 35 years and qualify for full State Pension otherwise.

 Conclusion: